soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 4. **Error Reporting**: Enhance error reporting with more detailed diagnostics
 5. **Batch Processing**: Add support for larger batch processing of presentations
 6. **Background Image Coordination**: Add a "readiness" signal from the frontend to indicate all images are loaded before taking screenshots
+7. **Authentication**: Implement proper authentication for the service in production environments

 ---

 This implementation provides a complete solution for generating high-quality PDF presentations from your React-based slide editor.
-The dimensions of 768×1024 pixels (3:4 aspect ratio) ensure that your slides look professional on all devices while providing ample space for content during the editing process.
+The service's flexible dimension support allows you to create presentations in any size or aspect ratio you need, ensuring your content looks perfect for any use case.